 Local Historic District, 1978

 Designated by ordinance in 1978, the West North Shore Historic District, directly adjacent to the Saint Joseph River, was first settled by Native Americans.
-In 1820, South Bend pioneer, Pierre Navarre, chose this site for his trading post.
-The first residence was constructed in 1888 for Samuel Leeper, Jr., who discovered clay deposits and built a brickyard, making bricks to pave West Jefferson Street.
+In 1820, South Bend pioneer Pierre Navarre chose this site for his trading post.
+The first residence was constructed in 1888 for Samuel Leeper, Jr., who discovered clay deposits in the area and built a brickyard, making bricks to pave West Jefferson Street.

 The Home Improvement Company purchased the land in 1903, filing a plat and naming the area Navarre Place Addition.
 The subdivision was a fashionable address for the middle-class, comfortably away from the older, crowded sections of the city, yet easily within reach of downtown via streetcar.

 West North Shore Historic District is a mix of nineteenth and twentieth century architecture, ranging from Italian Renaissance to mid-century Ranch.
 Two Sears & Roebuck catalog homes, the "Magnolia" and the "Alhambra," add to the unique variety of styles.